Costco: Controversies

+Animal welfare

 In 2010, Mercy for Animals conducted an undercover investigation at Buckeye Veal Farm, a veal supplier to Costco.
 Immediately following the investigative release, Costco adopted a policy against purchasing veal from producers that use the crate-and-chain production method.
 The case prompted Ohio lawmakers to vote in favor of a veal crate phase-out in the state.
 In 2012, Mercy for Animals conducted another undercover investigation of a pork supplier to major retailers such as Costco, Walmart, Safeway, Kroger, and Kmart.
 Before the public release of the investigation, Costco announced they would begin requiring their pork suppliers to phase out gestation crates.